-Given your repeated insistence on using Tinder, and the litany of complaints we hear from guys that it uses unfair metrics and analytics, making the chances of actually matching with somebody less than one percent, we’ve decided to put together a user manual of Tinder tips, if you will, to help maximise your chances and give you an upper hand at online dating.
+Given your repeated insistence on using Tinder, and the litany of complaints we hear from guys that it uses unfair metrics and analytics, making the chances of actually matching with somebody How to Flirt: 5 Tips to Make an Impression we’ve decided to put together a user manual of Tinder tips, if you will, to help maximise your chances and give you an upper hand at online dating.
 Happy swiping.

 Your Tinder Bio

 We’re leading with this for our Tinder guide as it’s the first thing most people f*ck up.
 If you want a good indicator of what not to write, grab one of your girl friends’ phones and have a look at the dreck she’s forced to filter through to meet Prince Charming (or even Prince Not-A-Totally-Shit-Bloke).
 The biggest mistake most guys make is thinking that they’re the funniest dudes on Tinder.
 She’s flicking through hundreds and hundreds just like you, so statistically, your chances of being the best of any niche skill are slim to none – let alone funniest.
 Focus on not sounding like a wanker as much as possible.
 This may sound like a negative approach, but it’ll set you apart.